Monthlyaway/intellirewrite/README.md

 - **Progress Tracking**: Real-time progress updates with detailed information
 - **Resumable Processing**: Continue interrupted tasks without losing progress

+## 🎓 Perfect for Students

+IntelliRewrite is designed with students in mind:

+- **Study Notes**: Rewrite your notes for better clarity and understanding
+- **Essay Improvement**: Enhance your writing without changing the meaning
+- **Research Papers**: Process and improve large academic documents
+- **Language Learning**: See how AI rewrites text to improve your language skills

 ## 🌍 Global Accessibility

 IntelliRewrite is designed to work worldwide: